What is Important for Researchers?

-Systematic reviews are now a standard research method used in all research-based disciplines.
+Systematic reviews are now a standard research method widely used in research-based disciplines.
 As such they are an important method for all software engineering researchers.

 What about Mapping Studies?

 A mapping study (also termed a scoping review) provides a more ‘open’ form of review.
 This reviews a specific software engineering topic and classifies the primary research papers for that specific domain.
 The research questions for such a study are quite high-level, and can include issues such as which sub-topics have been investigated, what empirical forms have been used, and which sub-topics have been addressed by enough studies to merit a more detailed systematic review.
-The table below shows the differences between the two forms, but the main distinction is that where an SR seeks to aggregate the outcomes of primary studies, a mapping study aims only to classify literature and aggregate studies within the categories.
+The table below shows how a mapping study differs from a systematic review, with the main distinction being that where an SR seeks to aggregate the outcomes of primary studies, a mapping study aims only to classify literature and aggregate studies within the categories.

 Of the form: “is technology / method A better or not than B”.Or of the form: “80% of high quality studies confirm the importance of factor X”.

 |Search Process||Defined by topic area||Defined by research question|